Last Updated: June 16th, 2026

 - Negotiations are common—repairs, closing costs, and rate buydowns become standard tools

-In NoVA, the market may split, homes that are well-located and turnkey remain strong, while homes needing updates have to win on price or terms.
+In NoVA, the market has split, homes that are well-located and turnkey remain strong, while homes needing updates have to win on price or terms.

 Richmond and Smaller Metro Areas (Possible Outperformers)

-Richmond and smaller metros may outperform statewide averages because affordability and lifestyle still pencil out for many households, especially compared to NoVA.
+Richmond and smaller metros continue to outperform statewide averages because affordability and lifestyle still pencil out for many households, especially compared to NoVA.

 - Lower entry prices attract first-time buyers and move-down buyers